Online Deed Preparation

 Many buyers and sellers use title insurance to protect against loss associated with title problems.
 Title insurance shifts the risk of loss from the person signing the deed to the title insurance company.
 Sellers like this because they can walk away from the property without worrying about title issues that they might not even know about.
 Buyers also like title insurance because it gives them a solvent insurance company to guarantee title (instead of an individual seller, who may die or become bankrupt).
 In modern Alabama real estate practice, title insurance is almost always purchased when property is being sold.

-As stated above, the full warranty provided by Alabama general warranty deed forms creates the greatest risk to the prior owner and the most protection for the new owner.
+The full warranty provided by Alabama general warranty deed forms creates the greatest risk to the prior owner and the most protection for the new owner.
 Other Alabama deed forms provide less of a warranty.

 Warranty deeds are most often used in the sale context when a buyer is purchasing real estate from a seller.
 Because the seller is receiving money for the property, the seller may be willing to sign a deed that provides broad protection to the buyer.
 This is especially true if the buyer or seller will buy title insurance, which reduces the risk to the seller.
 If bank financing is involved, the lender may require a warranty deed.